MODEL DIRECTORY

 Increasing Organ Transplant Access Model

-The Increasing Organ Transplant Access (IOTA) Model aims to increase access to life-saving kidney transplants for patients living with end-stage renal disease (ESRD) by incentivizing kidney transplant hospitals to improve their care delivery capabilities and efficiency.
-It supports greater care coordination and person-centeredness in the organ transplant waitlist process.
+The Increasing Organ Transplant Access (IOTA) Model aims to increase access to life-saving kidney transplants for patients living with end-stage renal disease (ESRD).
+It incentivizes kidney transplant hospitals to improve their care delivery capabilities and efficiency, and supports greater care coordination in the organ transplant waitlist process.

 KCC